Kuba-Nowoszynski/q8-shop/README.md

 ## Features
 - User Accounts: Create and manage your account using Firebase authentication.
 - Secure Payments: Experience worry-free shopping with Stripe's reliable payment processing.
-- Intuitive UI: Navigate the shop effortlessly with our user-friendly interface.
+- Intuitive UI: Navigate the shop effortlessly with user-friendly interface.
 - Stylish Design: Enjoy a visually appealing design created with Sass and Styled Components.
 - Scalable Backend: Utilize serverless functions for efficient and scalable backend operations.

 ## How To Shop
-Experience the future of online shopping by visiting our live demo [here](https://q8-shop.netlify.app/).
+Experience the future of online shopping by visiting live demo [here](https://q8-shop.netlify.app/).
 Explore vast collection and discover the convenience of secure authentication and seamless payments.

-Welcome to the future of online shopping with our advanced E-commerce Shop.
+Welcome to the future of online shopping with advanced E-commerce Shop.
 From hassle-free logins to secure payments, we've created an immersive shopping experience for you.
 Dive into the world of modern e-commerce now!